DasHomi/preventer/README.md

 - Prevent dragon egg teleporting
   - _Prevents you from teleporting the dragon egg by using it_
 - Prevent grass block bone mealing
-  - _Prevents you from using bone meal on grass blocks_
+  - _Prevents you from using bone meal on grass blocks (including (warped)nylium)_
+- Prevent sign editing
+  - _Prevents you from editing signs_
+- Prevent chiseled bookshelf interacting
+  - _Prevents you from accidentally placing books in chiseled bookshelves or removing them_
 </details>

 <details>